nasa/common-mapping-client/README.md

 #### Overview

-The Common Mapping Client (CMC) aims to solve the problem of redundant and unshared code in scientific web mapping applicaitons.
+The Common Mapping Client (CMC) aims to solve the problem of redundant and unshared code in scientific web mapping applications.

 Over the years, there have been many projects that try to solve the same issue: put data on a map and explore it.
 There is an increasingly steep hill to climb